borderzero/terraform-provider-border0/docs/resources/socket.md

   }
 }

-// create an SSH socket and link it to a connector that was created with Terraform
+// create an SSH socket and link it to a connector that was created with terraform
 // this socket will be used to connect to an AWS EC2 instance with EC2 Instance Connect
 // https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-set-up.html
 resource "border0_socket" "example_aws_ec2_instance_connect" {